ritesh99rakesh/UGP/README.md

 # UGP (Ongoing)
 This repository contains all files related to Undergraduate project under [Prof. Vipul Arora](http://home.iitk.ac.in/~vipular/).
 ## Goal
-Use reinforcement learning in Optimal Learning and suggest methods to improve this [paper](https://ieeexplore.ieee.org/abstract/document/7966134).
+Use reinforcement learning and Bayesian Optimisation in Optimal Learning and suggest methods to improve this [paper](https://ieeexplore.ieee.org/abstract/document/7966134).

 ## Work done so far
 * Studied reinforcement learning in great depth.
 Read the book 'Reinforcement Learning An Introduction' by Richard S. Sutton